dutra88/hello-git-world/README.md

-This the creation of assignment 1 containign a funny image
+This the creation of assignment 1 containing a funny image